apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/browser_devtools.md

 ## [](#next) Next up

-In this chapter we learned the absolute basics of interaction with a page using the DevTools.
-In the [next chapter]({{@link web_scraping_for_beginners/data_collection/using_devtools.md}}), you will learn how to extract data from it.
+In this lesson we learned the absolute basics of interaction with a page using the DevTools.
+In the [next lesson]({{@link web_scraping_for_beginners/data_collection/using_devtools.md}}), you will learn how to extract data from it.
 We will collect the most popular websites on the internet from <a href="https://www.alexa.com/topsites" target="_blank">Amazon Alexa</a>.